Section 15: Date of filing application

 In order stage

-(22).
-Even if the invention of the divisional was not clearly claimed in the published parent application, the grant of the divisional cannot be delayed beyond the compliance date in order simply to allow for the expiry of the three-month period for third-party observations.
+21).
+Even if the invention of the divisional was not clearly claimed in the published parent application, the issuing of the intention to grant letter on the divisional cannot be delayed beyond the compliance date in order simply to allow for the expiry of the three-month period for third-party observations.
 15.41.

 [Divisional applications: examiners’ checklist]